jroettenbacher/phd_base/docs/setup.rst

 This data is stored on the server but can also be stored locally.
 To access it without needing to worry about changing the paths every time one switches from the server to local data, the function :py:func:`pylim.helpers.get_path` is used together with ``config.toml`` to generate the correct paths.
 In the configuration toml file the path to each instrument can be defined either as a absolute path or -to allow for easy path creation- relative to the base directory and the flight folder.
-Providing :py:func:`pylim.helpers.get_path` with the instrument key (e.g. "smart") and the flight (e.g. "Flight_20210625a") the correct path will then be created according to the current working directory.
+Providing :py:func:`pylim.helpers.get_path` with the instrument key (e.g. "smart"), the flight (e.g. "Flight_20210625a") and the campaign (e.g. "cirrus-hl") the correct path will then be created according to the current working directory.
-:py:func:`pylim.helpers.get_path` also accepts a campaign keyword as well to switch between different campaigns.
+Providing the key "all" requires the additional keyword instrument and will get the path to the instrument folder in the ``all`` folder.

 .. attention::
    The ``config.toml`` file has to be in the current working directory of the python console.
 So when you run a script in a different folder (like :file:`processing`) be sure to copy your most recent ``config.toml`` to that folder as well.
 Or you change into the directory with the ``config.toml`` using :py:func:`os.chdir`.